rainjs/rainjs/_sources/getting_started/configuration.txt

   - idleWebsocket - the number of seconds after which a socket becomes idle.
 The default value is 1200 (20 minutes).

+- **websocket** - an optional Object with the following keys:

+  - idleTime - optional parameter in seconds regarding the default timeout time for an inactive websocket connection, default value is 1200 seconds (20 minutes).
+  - disconnectIdle - optional boolean parameter telling the server if it should close the idle websocket connections or not, default value is false.
+  - disconnectIdleOnMaxConn - optional parameter representing the maximal number of admitted websockets on the server, the default value is 2000.
+When this value is reached the websockets marked as idle will be closed.
+  - idleCheckInterval - optional parameter in seconds representing the interval of time when the server should check if the number of connected websockets is greater than the configured ``disconectIdleOnMaxConn`` key and disconnect the websockets marked as idle.
+    The default value is 10 seconds.

 - **defaultLanguage** - a String representing the default language used by the I18N feature to translate messages and to determine what localized resources to use.
 This value is used to determine translated text when a message translation in a required language couldn't be found.